swcarpentry-ja/carpentries-coc/topic_folders/policies/privacy.md

 - *Instructor applicants and trainees* - people who have applied to become instructors or are in the process of completing certification
 - *Lesson contributors and maintainers* - people who contribute to or maintain lessons
 - *The Carpentries staff* - people employed by The Carpentries
-- *Authorized administrators* - personnel, contractors or volunteers operating in an administrative capacity for The Carpentries as workshop coordinators or subcommittee representatives.
+- *Authorized administrators* - personnel, contractors or volunteers operating in an administrative capacity for The Carpentries as workshop or volunteer coordinators

 #### How is personally identifiable information stored?